gcanti/fp-ts/docs/modules/Record.ts.md

 ## fromFoldableMap

-Create a record from a foldable collection using the specified functions to
+Create a `Record` from a foldable collection using the specified functions to

 - map to key/value pairs
 - combine values for duplicate keys.